fagsgabriel/expo-color-space-plugin/README.md

-# Expo Color Space Plugin
+# Expo Color Space Plugin 🎨

-A simple Expo plugin that updates the default color space for iOS apps.
+An Expo config plugin that lets you easily configure the default color space for your iOS app, without manually editing the AppDelegate.

-⚠️ **Note**: This is experimental and may affect color consistency with your design tools (like Figma).
-Consider keeping sRGB if precise color matching with your designs is critical.
+📌 By default, React Native renders all colors in the sRGB color space.
+With this plugin, you can switch to Display P3, a wide-gamut color space to achieve richer and more vibrant colors.

+⚠️ Note: If exact color matching with your design files is critical, stick with sRGB.
+Switching to Display P3 may cause colors in your app to appear more saturated than in your design tools.

 ## Requirements